lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 title = "Optimizations as a company of one"

 +++
-Hello!
-My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.
+Hello! 👋 My name is Jen and I'm the founder, engineer, designer and customer support at Lunch Money, a personal finance and budgeting web app.

 In short, I am a company of one.
 I am the one who answers the customer support emails and I am the one who codes and deploys features.
-I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and I am the one who designed the logo.
+I am the one who updates our API docs and knowledge base, the one who writes and sends out our bi-monthly newsletters and the one who designed the logo.

-In the last 7 days, I averaged 6 hours of work per day for a total of a 45 hour work week which means I also had time to live a normal life outside of work.

-The reason I'm sharing this is because I want to demystify the solo founder lifestyle and share some optimizations that I've picked up along the way that has made this attainable for me.
+As the company scales, so too must all aspects of my work, which I break down into 4 parts: engineering, product, marketing, and customer support.

 # A "typical" week

-A week is never typical.
-In fact, very rarely do I plan specific tasks more than 2 days ahead of time aside from tasks such as sending out newsletter updates or deploying a set of features.

-I typically think about my tasks in terms of product, engineering and marketing.
-There's also support but that happens regardless of whatever else is going on.
+A week is never typical as there is an endless list of things to do and all that changes are the priorities.

 In the last 7 days as the company of one behind Lunch Money, here's what I got done: